FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 You can use any NeoPixel or WS2812 LED macros or configuration already documented for your Voron.

 A super simple to use sample of code can be found [here](https://github.com/hartk1213/DoomConfig/blob/master/led.cfg).
 Please reach out to me if you have interesting script to suggest, I'll add them to the repository.

 # Afterburner Toolhead PCB - Neo XL v1.0 #
-This variant was created with the following idea in mind:
+The Neo XL variant was created with the following idea in mind:
 * Maintain Hartk ERCF Toolhead PCB form factor
 * Add features such have voltage option, NeoPixel, Led Strip.
 * The only version know to have been produced where labeled ERCFv2 and distributed by Flisher for testing purpose.
 * This version doesn't support standard Hartk's PCB wiring.
 * File from the production server are still flagged as ERCFv2, will be fixed once someone confirm the design work.
-Details about this version  [Here](./NeoPlus/README.md) Note that I'm not intenting to support this version in the long run, the regular Neo will do the trick for most.
+Details about this version  [Here](./NeoPlus/README.md) This is an PCB more complex version without any backward compatibilities Note that I'm not intenting to support this version in the long run, the regular Neo will do the trick for most.